twitter/finatra/source/user-guide/getting-started/index.markdown

 #### Module Lifecycle

-Modules also have a hook into the Server lifecycle through the [TwitterModuleLifecycle](https://github.com/twitter/finatra/blob/develop/inject/inject-core/src/main/scala/com/twitter/inject/TwitterModuleLifecycle.scala) which allows for a module to specify startup and shutdown functionality that is re-usable and scoped to the context of the Module.
-For example, the framework uses the `singletonStartup` lifecycle method in the [`Slf4jBridgeModule`](https://github.com/twitter/finatra/blob/develop/slf4j/src/main/scala/com/twitter/finatra/logging/modules/Slf4jBridgeModule.scala#L7) to install the [`SLF4JBridgeHandler`](http://www.slf4j.org/api/org/slf4j/bridge/SLF4JBridgeHandler.html) (see: [Logging](/finatra/user-guide/logging)).
+Modules also have hooks into the Server lifecycle through the [`c.t.inject.TwitterModuleLifecycle`](https://github.com/twitter/finatra/blob/develop/inject/inject-core/src/main/scala/com/twitter/inject/TwitterModuleLifecycle.scala) which allows for a module to specify startup and shutdown functionality that is re-usable and scoped to the context of the Module.

-The [`com.twitter.inject.TwitterModule`](https://github.com/twitter/finatra/blob/develop/inject/inject-core/src/main/scala/com/twitter/inject/TwitterModuleLifecycle.scala) exposes the lifecycle methods: `TwitterModule#singletonStartup` and `TwitterModule#singletonShutdown`.
 If your module provides a resource that requires one-time start-up or initialization you can do this by implementing the `singletonStartup` method in your TwitterModule.
 Conversely, if you want to clean up resources on graceful shutdown of the server you can implement the `singletonShutdown` method of your TwitterModule to close or shutdown any resources provided by the module.

 Additionally, there is also the `TwitterModule#singletonPostWarmupComplete` method which allows modules to hook into the server lifecycle after external ports have been bound, clients have been resolved, and the server is ready to accept traffic but before the `App#run` or `Server#start` callbacks are invoked.